 Take your time with this step, because this content is super important.
 This is the special secret sauce that only you can create.
 It’s your magic, and the only part of this process that you can’t eventually outsource.

-Case Study: In my case, this step mostly involved figuring out the format of each call.
-How would I structure each party, and what questions would I ask folks to get them reflecting on their goals?
+Case Study: In my case, this step mostly involved figuring out the format of each call and the structure of each month.
+How would I structure each workshop, and what questions would I ask members in between to keep them consistent to their goals?
 How would our work sprints work?
+I also needed to figure out more value-adds, like our Slack community and Resource Library.
 Fleshing out those pieces made the offering feel stronger & more coherent.

 3. Make it beautiful